What Has the Biggest Impact on Your Retirement Savings?

 B) When you start investing

-Trying to pick winners sounds appealing, but even most professionals don’t beat the market consistently.
-A solid, diversified strategy over time usually performs better than chasing performance.
+• Picking the “right” stocks: even most professionals don’t beat the market consistently; a diversified strategy held over time usually wins.

 Share the Post: